astrasb/Strongyloides_RNAseq_Browser/UI/README/README_Analysis_Methods.md

 ### Data Visualization

-For heatmaps of Log2 Counts per Million gene expression values, columns (life stages) are ordered using Spearman clustering of the user-defined subset.
+For heatmaps of log2CPM gene expression values, columns (life stages) are ordered using Spearman clustering of the user-defined subset.
 Rows are ordered using Pearson clustering of expression of the user-selected gene subset.